Biohazard Cleanup Services in Annapolis, MD

 The PuroClean RapidDefense™ Program

-The RapidDefense™ Program by Puroclean is the most favorable cleaning process.
-The RapidDefense™ Program uses the application of EPA approved hospital-grade disinfectants in all public areas.
+The PuroClean RapidDefense™ Program by Puroclean is the most favorable cleaning process.
+The PuroClean RapidDefense™ Program uses the application of EPA approved hospital-grade disinfectants in all public areas.
 This system aids in blocking the spread of illnesses of pathogen-based origin, like Norovirus, Influenza and also the Novel coronavirus of 2019 (COVID-19).
 The program’s process calls for the use of Environmental Protection Agency-registered products that are safe and provide protection against pathogens that will work up to three months.
 To help you create a clean environment, reach out to PuroClean before an outbreak occurs.

 For Biohazard Cleaning Services, Call PuroClean!